raveenapp/website/content/posts/2024western-uplands.md

 ## Day 3

 Day 3 was interesting!
 A lot mixed terrain from forests to lakes and marshes.
-We would have to travese some deep mud spots using some makeshift bridges that were laid out for us.
-Like I mentioned above, though this campsite was large, water access wasn't optimal.
-You can even see my clothes hanging on the tree after I fell in to the bog.
+We had to travese some deep mud spots using some makeshift bridges that were laid out for us.
+Like I mentioned above, this campsite (Ishkuday 1) was large, but water access wasn't optimal.
+You can even see my clothes hanging on the tree after I fell in to the bog in one of the pictures.

   {{< figure
   src="/images/western-uplands-post/IMG_5346.jpg"